-Whether you decide to join or form a team, or if you want to just go it alone, you then need to think about where you want to compete.
-This doesn’t mean physically, but instead refers to the types of competitions that you want to enter.
-Once you have chosen your platform and your game, and know what you are doing with your equipment, it is time to find a competition.
+Whether you decide to join a team or form your own, or if you want to go it alone, you need to think about where you want to compete.
+I don’t mean physically, but instead I’m referring to the types of competitions that you want to enter.
+Once you have chosen your platform and your game, and know what you are doing with your equipment, it’s time to find a competition.

 There are online tournaments that take place all the time, and these often even have big prize pools.
-This is where becoming a professional sim racer, i.e. someone who gets paid to race, can seem like a possibility.
+This is where becoming a professional sim racer – someone who gets paid to race – can seem like a possibility.
 There are regular online tournaments and competitions that pay out prize pools into the hundreds of thousands of dollars.

-This means that if you can perform at the top level, you can win some serious money from sim racing.
-Most of the big sim racing games, such as iRacing and GT Sport, have regular online competitions that are open to anyone to enter, and these can be a great way to get a taste of the competitive racing scene.
+This means that if you can perform at the top level, you can win some serious money sim racing.
+Most of the big sim racing games, such as iRacing and Assetto Corsa Competizione, have regular online competitions that are open to anyone to enter, and these can be a great way to get a taste of the competitive racing scene.
 But they are not only online, as there are also live tournaments as well.

 Use Multiplayer Modes To Improve

-This can serve to be very useful when trying to learn to improve as a sim racer, and it can be a vital way to get to know different cars and tracks in a real racing situation, albeit a slightly less competitive one.
-You don’t have to be racing in a professional sense in order to make money from sim racing, and definitely not in order to enjoy yourself anyway.
+This can serve to be very useful when you’re trying to learn to improve as a sim racer, and it can be a vital way to get to know different cars and tracks in a real racing situation, albeit a slightly less competitive one.
+You don’t have to be racing in a professional sense (i.e. for a team or at live events) in order to make money from sim racing, and definitely not in order to enjoy yourself anyway.

 Other Ways To Get Into Sim Racing

-For example, Jimmy Broadbent is a sim racer that is active on YouTube with over half a million subscribers.
-Although he does a fair bit of karting himself, he has also been a big name in the world of sim racing for other reasons, mainly due to his following on YouTube.
-He even found himself commentating at GT Sport’s FIA-backed sim racing championship back in 2018.
+For example, Jimmy Broadbent is a sim racer that is active on YouTube with more than 850,000 subscribers.
+Although he does a fair bit of real driving himself now, he has also been a big name in the world of sim racing for other reasons, mainly due to his following on YouTube.
+He even commentates on various events too.

-As competitions get more numerous, and as the prize pools get bigger, sim racing events like these will become more popular.
+As more and more competitions appear, and as the prize pools get bigger, live sim racing events will become more popular.
 The events are held much in the same way as real races are, and there is a need for commentators and other roles that help to make the experience better for both drivers and spectators.